-- Abandoned Line or Facility: Any underground or submerged line or facility no longer in use or not in use at the present time. - Accurate or Accuracy: the closeness of results of observations, calculations, or estimates compared to the true value. - Alternate Locate Agreement (ALA): A contractual agreement between a facility owner and an excavator that allows the excavator to proceed with their excavation work without receiving a traditional field locate. - American Society of Civil Engineers (ASCE). - Attributes: numbers, abbreviations, and words that describe the physical and spatial properties of the underground utility infrastructure used to provide an aesthetic and useful map display. - As-built: A representation of the as-constructed situation showing the position and features of components as actually put in place. - Backfill: The act of filling the void created by excavating or the material used to fill the void. - Canadian Radio-television & Telecommunication Commission (CRTC) - Canadian Standards Association (CSA) - Cathodic Protection: The process of arresting corrosion on a buried or submerged structure by electrically reversing the natural chemical reaction.
+- Abandoned: with reference to underground infrastructure, taken out of service permanently but left in place. - Accurate or Accuracy: the closeness of results of observations, calculations, or estimates compared to the true value. - Alternate Locate Agreement (ALA): A contractual agreement between a facility owner and an excavator that allows the excavator to proceed with their excavation work without receiving a traditional field locate. - American Society of Civil Engineers (ASCE). - Attributes: numbers, abbreviations, and words that describe the physical and spatial properties of the underground utility infrastructure used to provide an aesthetic and useful map display. - As-built: A representation of the as-constructed situation showing the position and features of components as actually put in place. - Backfill: The act of filling the void created by excavating or the material used to fill the void. - Canadian Radio-television & Telecommunication Commission (CRTC) - Canadian Standards Association (CSA) - Cathodic Protection: The process of arresting corrosion on a buried or submerged structure by electrically reversing the natural chemical reaction.
 This includes, but is not limited to, installation of a sacrificial anode bed, use of a rectifier based system, or any combination of these or other similar systems.
 Wiring is installed between the buried or submerged structure and all anodes and rectifiers; wiring is also installed to test stations which are used to measure the effectiveness of the cathodic protection system. - Commission for Environmental Cooperation (CEC) - Compliance: Adherence to acts and regulations. - Control Survey Monuments (horizontal): Existing survey monuments with published coordinates that are geographically referenced with high accuracy. - Control Survey Monuments (vertical): Existing survey monuments, commonly referred to as benchmarks, with published elevations that are accurately referenced to a known vertical datum (mathematical reference plane). - Damage: Any impact, stress and/or exposure that results in the need to repair an underground facility due to a weakening or the partial or complete destruction of the facility, including, but not limited to, the protective coating, lateral support, cathodic protection or the housing for the line, device or facility.